Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Logarithmic Sobolev Inequality

 then

 \end{proposition}

-\begin{proof} We may write $\mu=\al\la+\be\si = A\laa+B\sib$ as a mixture or more specifically convex combination of the two probability measures $\laa$ and $\sib$.
-Thus the decomposition of the entropy with respect to the mixture of two measures as well as an optimal logarithmic Sobolev inequality for Bernoulli measures as described in~\cite{chafai}[section 4] may be applied to $\mu$:
+\begin{proof} \allowdisplaybreaks We may write $\mu=\al\la+\be\si = A\laa+B\sib$ as a mixture or more specifically convex combination of the two probability measures $\laa$ and $\sib$.
+Thus the decomposition of the entropy with respect to the mixture of two measures as well as an optimal logarithmic Sobolev inequality for Bernoulli measures as described in~\cite[section 4]{chafai} may be applied to $\mu$, which is the first step of the following computation

 Thus